-Why global healthcare business entities are under cyberattack
+Why global healthcare business entities are under cyber attack

-It’s not going to stop anytime soon
+Cyber attacks against healthcare: it's not going to stop anytime soon

 Fallout from a breach within healthcare is far more than financial.
 Providers and Life Sciences organizations must consider a range of worst-case scenarios and guard themselves against evolving cyber threats.
 Ransomware attacks in the global healthcare space have increased a whopping 350 percent during the last quarter of 2019 with the rapid pace of attacks already continuing throughout 2020, according to a new report from the World Health Organization (WHO).
 “Cybercriminals are developing and boosting their attacks at an alarming pace, exploiting the fear and uncertainty caused by the unstable social and economic situation created by COVID-19.” said Jürgen Stock, INTERPOL Secretary General, in a statement.
 “The increased online dependency for people around the world, is also creating new opportunities, with many businesses and individuals not ensuring their cyber defenses are up to date,” he added.
 “The report’s findings again underline the need for closer public-private sector cooperation if we are to effectively tackle the threat COVID-19 also poses to our cyber health.”

 Medical records—whether held for ransom or hacked and sold—have become a hot commodity, with money as the motivating factor.

 According to World Health Organization (WHO) healthcare providers are targeted for three reasons:

 - Because the nature of the business demands patient care trump concerns over cyber security